majst01/csi-driver-s3/README.md

 As S3 is not a real file system there are some limitations to consider here.
 Depending on what mounter you are using, you will have different levels of POSIX compatibility.
 Also depending on what S3 storage backend you are using there are not always [consistency guarantees](https://github.com/gaul/are-we-consistent-yet#observed-consistency).

-The csi-driver-s3 uses s3fs to mount the bucket into the pvc.
+The csi-driver-s3 uses s3fs to mount the bucket into the PVC.

 #### s3fs